matthew-upshaw/joistpy/README.md

 # JoistPy

-`joistpy` is a library that acts as a database for SJI steel open web bar joist shapes for easy use in structural calculations.
+JoistPy is a library that acts as a database for SJI steel open web bar joist shapes for easy use in structural calculations.

 ## Contents
 * [Installation](#installation)